 ½ cup packed dark brown sugar, put through a coarse sieve to remove any lumps

 1½ teaspoons ground Vietnamese cinnamon (or other cinnamon of choice)

 1 teaspoon ground ginger

 ½ teaspoon ground nutmeg

 ¼ teaspoon ground cloves

 lightly sweetened whipped cream

 - In a large bowl, add the eggs and whisk until well blended.

 - Add the pumpkin puree, cream, and maple syrup.
 Whisk until smooth, but try not to incorporate a lot of air into the custard.

-- Add the brown sugar, vanilla, ginger, cinnamon, nutmeg, salt, and cloves, and whisk to incorporate.
+- Add the brown sugar, vanilla, cinnamon, ginger, nutmeg, salt, white pepper, and cloves, and whisk to incorporate.

 - Pour the pumpkin mixture into a storage container, cover, and refrigerate until ready to bake, up to 2 days ahead.